bwmcadams/blog-old/_posts/2011-08-05-ScalaPythonJavaCaptureBlockResult.markdown

 }
 {% endhighlight %}

-*The use of the @switch annotation is a trick I learned from [Josh Suereth's](http://suereth.blogspot.com/) absolutely superb book [Scala in Depth](http://www.manning.com/suereth/); when used with certain matches (they typically need to match numeric values) they ensure the compiler generates a much more efficient JVM bytecode for the match.*
+*The use of the @switch annotation is a trick I learned from [Josh Suereth's](http://suereth.blogspot.com/) absolutely superb book [Scala in Depth](http://www.manning.com/suereth/); when used with certain matches (they typically need to match numeric values) they ensure the compiler generates a much more efficient JVM bytecode for the match execution/evaluation.*

 I'll leave the evaluation of that last as an exercise for the reader.
 Fundamentally it is a simple restatement of our previous if-else blocks and should make sense.